About Us

 Bio

-Although Diana has previously been a part-time teacher in schools in her home state of New York, she has been teaching here at Brimmer for more than 20 years.
+Diana’s teaching philosophy is guided by the belief that learning a new language and increasing one’s general cultural competency are essential parts of being a global citizen.
+Diana has been teaching Middle and Upper School French at Brimmer and May for more than 30 years.
 Over the course of her tenure, she has accompanied students on various trips to Europe and Canada.
 Diana particularly appreciates the fact that the faculty, staff, and student body at Brimmer are not just English-speaking Americans; the population at School is international, multicultural, and multilingual.
 She loves that the Brimmer community is deeply invested in their students and their development into well-rounded, well-educated, engaged, and compassionate thinkers and global citizens.

 Outside of work, Diana enjoys art, music, food, and travel.